Gaurav-Kewalramani/REST-API-/README.md

 # REST-API-SpringBoot
 Create REST APIs that perform CRUD operations on student entities.
-Please follow the below points- Use MongoDB
+Please follow the below points-

+1) Use MongoDB.
-Do request payload validation for POST and PUT endpoints Use Gradle as a build tool
+2) Do request payload validation for POST and PUT endpoints.
+3) Use Gradle as a build tool